maxmekiska/Drill-Dungeon-Game/website/docs/installation.md

 1. There are various ways to install Python on your machine.
 This guide demonstrates one way, so for alternative solutions, please refer [here](https://docs.python.org/3/using/windows.html)
 2. Navigate [here](https://python.org/downloads)
 3. Download the latest Python version by clicking the yellow button labelled “Download Python”.
-This library requires Python 3.8 or higher.
-However, since 09/10/2020 a new version of the arcade library got released which prevents Linux and macOS user from using a Python version higher than 3.8.
+This library requires Python 3.7.
+However, since 09/10/2020 a new version of the arcade library got released which prevents Linux and macOS user from using a Python version higher than 3.7.

 [![](pictures/Installation1.png)](# "centre")